Friday, May 6, 2011

 Miniaturists are always on the look out for tools to make building and decorating dollhouses a little easier.
 I have found one such tool that will aid in trimming wallpaper around doors and windows in those dark tight spaces often found in dollhouse rooms.

 As a dollhouse shop owner, I also do build and remodel dollhouses for customers.
-Ocassionally, visitors to the shop will peak into my workshop and watch the process.
+Occasionally, visitors to the shop will peak into my workshop and watch the process.
 Recently, I was approached by one of the designers of this tool after he noticed me struggling with a light and a knife trying to trim and remove excess wallpaper from a deep dark dollhouse room.

 The Illumiknife is the perfect tool for precision cuts!
 This lighted utility craft knife features LED technology with a 40-year lamp life, uses industry standard blades, and lights with a touch (no switches or buttons).
 Made in the USA.
 Knife comes complete with one standard blade and 1 replaceable battery.
 Perfect for trimming wallpaper and getting into those hard to reach and see dollhouse corners where you need to make a clean cut!